 This Veggie Pasta Bake is a perfect easy and comforting meal.
-With a variety of veggies and cheese, it’s great for crowds, easy to freeze and reheat, and convenient for meal prep!
+With a variety of veggies and cheese, this vegetable baked pasta is great for crowds, easy to freeze and reheat, and convenient for meal prep!

 This post is sponsored by Eggland’s Best.
 Thank you for supporting the brands that allow Bucket List Tummy to continue!

-I’ve been wanting to share this recipe with you for a while, as it was one of the things I made in advance before baby!
+I’ve been wanting to share this vegetarian pasta casserole with you for a while, as it was one of the things I made in advance before baby!

-It’s also easy for meal prep if you’re into that sorta thing.
+It’s also great as a meal prep pasta, which makes for a nice and easy week if you’re into that sorta thing.

 Furthermore, Egglands Best also offers a slew of egg products to choose from – their original class eggs (which we buy, normally), cage-free, organic, liquid egg whites, hard-cooked peeled eggs, and even deviled egg kits.